February Carnival Month in Peru

 February is Carnival month in Peru.
 I’ve been in Arequipa since the 12th and each day have noticed more and more fun Carnival activities – parades, public entertainment events, and a fantastic Valentine’s Day celebration.
 Puno, Lake Titicaca, and the Uros Islands are the next stop.
 Sadly I missed Puno’s Virgen de la Candelaria Festival, one of the most colorful Peruvian Carnivals.

-The Virgin of Candelaria celebrates the Virgin Mary on the island of Tenerife, one of Spain’s Canary Islands.
-The Virgin Mary is the patron saint of the Canary Islands and each year for 18 days they celebrate her feast on the shores of Lake Titicaca.
+In Spain, the Virgin of Candelaria celebrates the Virgin Mary – patron saint of the Canary Islands – on the island of Tenerife.
+In Peru, they celebrate her feast on the shores of Lake Titicaca for eighteen days.

-At an altitude of 3,870 meters (almost 13,000 feet) above sea level, Puno becomes the Folk Capital of the Americas during Carnival.
-During the festival musicians and dancers gather to celebrate and perform.
+During Carnival at an altitude of 3,870 meters (13,000 ft) above sea level, Puno becomes the Folk Capital of the Americas.
+Musicians and dancers gather to celebrate and perform.

 “The Our Lady of Candelaria festival is linked to the pre-Hispanic agricultural cycles of sowing and harvesting, as well as mining activities in the region.
 It’s the result of a blend of respectful Aymara gaiety and ancestral Quechua seriousness.”

 I’m recovering from traveler’s GI issues so everything, including the Colca Canyon trek, is on hold.
 It’s a bummer.
 Not sure how much longer recovery will take but Arequipa is as good a place as any to be sick.
 Hoping to get out and about a bit today.
-Last night Carnival cannons and fireworks went off well into the night and started up again this morning at 6:00 a.m.
+Last night Carnival cannons and fireworks went off well into the night and started up again early this morning.

 Another interesting celebration that made a big impact during my travels was TET (Lunar New Year) in Viet Nam a few years ago.
 TET celebrations are now in process throughout the world.
 In Viet Nam, everything comes to a standstill for TET, and it has a colossal impact on the people.
 Carnival is South America’s TET!